Nicolas Léonard Sadi Carnot: Death and posterity

-Sadi's younger brother Hippolyte obscured the details of Sadi's death and destroyed most of his personal papers.
+Carnot's younger brother Hippolyte obscured the details of Carnot's death and destroyed most of his personal papers.
 Much later, in 1878, when Carnot's essay had come to be widely recognized as a founding document of the new science of thermodynamics, Hippolyte sponsored the publication of a new edition that included a "Biographical notice on Sadi Carnot" written by Hippolyte, along with some "Excerpts from unpublished notes by Sadi on mathematics, physics and other subjects".
-These are the only sources of information on many aspects of Sadi's life and thought.
-In the opinion of historian of science Arthur Birembaut, the "smokescreen" that Hippolyte drew over his brother's life makes it impossible now to reconstruct the details of Sadi's career, his relationship with other physicists and engineers, and the circumstances of his death.
+These are the only sources of information on many aspects of Carnot's life and thought.
+In the opinion of historian of science Arthur Birembaut, the "smokescreen" that Hippolyte drew over his brother's life makes it impossible now to reconstruct the details of Carnot's career, his relationship with other physicists and engineers, and the circumstances of his death.